Nejjari001/ror-recipes-food/README.md

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project.

 - **Can I reuse this code?**

   - Yes sure, feel free.

 - **Are contributions welcome?**

   - Yes please.
-Contact me at `djmulinde@gmail.com` and I will be happy to add you as a contributor.
+Contact me at `mr.nejjari.abdelhafid@gmail.com` and I will be happy to add you as a contributor.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>